nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 tried to speak, but the words would not shape themselves.

 "That's the hand I play from," said Holmes.
 "I put it all upon the table.
 But one card is missing.
-It's the king of dia- monds.
+It's the king of diamonds.
 I don't know where the stone is."

 "You never shall know."